 8.4.1.
-In secondary schools, no site supervisor shall require unit members to submit grades and reports prior to the first working day following the conclusion of the report period (first, second, and third quarters only unless approved by the appropriate assistant superintendent, School Services Division).
+In secondary schools, no site supervisor shall require unit members to submit grades and reports prior to the first working day following the conclusion of the report period (first, second, and third quarters only unless approved by the appropriate division head).